Jane Wodening: Life and career

 After almost 30 years of marriage, Brakhage separated from Wodening in 1986, and the divorce was finalized a year later.
 She subsequently lived in her car for two years and drove all over America, creating the book Driveabout.
-Later, she lived alone in a tiny cabin at 10,000 feet elevation in the Rocky Mountains, creating another book Living Up There while getting out several collections of short stories.
+Later, she lived in a tiny cabin at 10,000 feet elevation in the Rocky Mountains, publishing the book Living Up There and collections of short stories.